oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 The auxiliary images feature is a work in progress and is currently unsupported.
 Its configuration or behavior may change between releases and it is disabled by default.
-If you want to enable this feature, then set your operator's `"featureGates"` Helm configuration attribute to include `"AuxiliaryImages=true"`.
+If you want to enable this feature, then set your operator's `"featureGates"` Helm configuration attribute to include `"AuxiliaryImage=true"`.
 The `"featureGates"` attribute acknowledges use of an unsupported feature, will not be required after auxiliary images are fully supported, defaults to being unset, and accepts a comma-separated list.